SPECIES DESCRIPTION

 Key features:-

-2) Peduncles often thickened after anthesis.
+2) Peduncles, often short, not thickened after anthesis.

 Click here for a glossary of terms used.